Alabama Will Lawyer

 Alabama Will Attorneys

-Our Alabama will lawyers and estate planning attorneys are currently charging a discounted flat rate attorney’s fee of $80 to prepare your simple last will and testament for you and your family.
-This only includes the drafting of the document for you and answers by our Alabama will lawyer to any questions you may have by phone or email.
+Our Alabama will lawyers and estate planning attorneys are currently charging a discounted flat rate attorney’s fee to prepare your simple last will and testament for you and your family.
+This fee would only include the drafting of the document for you and answers by our Alabama will lawyer to any questions you may have by phone or email.
 If you would like an in office consultation in one of our offices or if you want us to notarize and witness your documents for you, then there is an additional fee.
 If you require a Trust or other additional documentation, then that will require additional costs to prepare such additional documents as a Trusts.
 We do provide low flat fees for other estate planning documents as well such as a living will, power of attorney, or deeds.
 Call our Alabama will lawyer today if you need estate planning documents in your area.

 Last Will and Testaments in Alabama

 A will is a necessary document if you do not want your estate to pass to individuals according to the laws of the State of Alabama and wish to choose who your estate will go to and who you wish to have take care of your minor children.
 Everyone needs a Last Will and Testament, whether you decide to create one for yourself or you seek the advice of our Alabama will lawyers.

 If you have a substantial amount of property and assets then you should call a wills and estates lawyer to help you and your family plan your estate.
 If you do not have a substantial amount of property and only require a simple will, then you may be able to do this yourself, but it is still recommended that you contact a wills attorney to advise you and create your documents for you.
 Our Alabama will lawyers can consult with you and advise you concerning your assets and any considerations concerning your children such as the need for trusts and guardianship considerations.